invernyx/smartcars-3-phpvms5-api/README.md

 Follow the instructions for your platform below:

 <b>phpVMS 5.X</b>

 Extract the contents of the release zip file to an empty folder which is in the same directory as your phpVMS 5 installation (a `core` folder should exist in this directory).

 <b>phpVMS 7.X</b>

-Extract the contents of the release zip file to an empty folder which is in the same directory as your phpVMS 7 installation (a `bootstrap` folder should exist in this directory).
+Extract the contents of the release zip file to an empty folder which is the same directory as your phpVMS 7 installation (a `bootstrap` folder should exist in this directory).

 ### Step 3 (nginx only)
 If you are using nginx as your webserver, you will need to serve the smartCARS API as a seperate location.
 An example configuration is below: